Your cart is currently empty!

 How Much Does Happiness Cost?

-I think we know the detriments of materialism.
-Maybe we don’t.
-We still confide our worth into things like cars and clothes.
-Maybe it’s because we love these things.
-Maybe it’s because we don’t know an alternative to how we can express ourselves.
+I know the detriments of materialism.
+Maybe I don’t.
+I still confide my worth in things like cars and clothes.
+Maybe it’s because I love these things.
+Maybe it’s because I don’t know an alternative to how I can express myself.

 What does it mean to be materialistic?
-Materialism is to place value in having a lot of possessions, or possessions in something rare.
-These possessions could be money, objects, and even people (how many followers do you have?).
+Materialism places value in having a lot of possessions or possessions in something rare.
+These possessions could be money, objects, and even people (how many followers do I have?).

-I’m pretty sure we know that materialism leads to unhappier lives even though we believe that things can bring happiness.
+I’m sure I know that materialism leads to unhappier lives, even though I believe things can bring happiness.
 I don’t think people understand why accumulating things doesn’t bring happiness.
-Objects are a scarce resource, so to accumulate things one must compete with others to obtain them.
-Just think of shows like House of Cards, Game of Thrones, or Succession.
-There’s only one prize and people do whatever than can, usually in ways that undermine other people with selfish intentions, to receive what they hold dear.
-The same thing happens when it comes to job promotions, exclusive relationships, and shoe drops.
-As a result, those who are inclined to be materialists experience more bouts of anxiety, and depression and report more physical ailments.
+Objects are scarce resources, so to accumulate things, one must compete with others to obtain them.
+Think of shows like House of Cards, Game of Thrones, or Succession.
+There’s only one prize, and people do whatever they can, usually in ways that undermine other people with selfish intentions, to receive what they hold dear.
+The same happens regarding job promotions, exclusive relationships, and shoe drops.
+As a result, those who are inclined to be materialists experience more bouts of anxiety and depression and report more physical ailments.

 Materialism happens to be a cloak for insecurity.
 The person with the big monster truck driving down a two-lane street is hiding something.
-The times in which we buy something, or want to experience something are typically during the times we compare ourselves to others.
-We want to get a Tesla because the people around us have Teslas.
-We want to go on a vacation because we scroll through Instagram and find that our friends are in Japan.
-When we prioritize the pursuit of happiness, we’re saying that we lack something.
-The thing we buy is supposed to fill us, but rarely does that happen.
-Some people spend beyond their means in search of this happiness, which only results in debt, financial hardship, and even more stress.
+The times in which I buy something or want to experience something are typically during the times I compare myself to others.
+I want to get a Tesla because the people around me have Teslas.
+I want to take a vacation because I scrolled through Instagram and found that my friends are in Japan.
+When I prioritize pursuing happiness, I’m saying I lack something.
+What I buy is supposed to fill me, but rarely does that happen.
+Some people spend beyond their means searching for this happiness, which only results in debt, financial hardship, and even more stress.

-The crazy thing about our world is that materialism is only showcased to us as positive.
-You can take a look at the advertising industry and see how brands manipulate insecurity in hopes that people buy things they don’t need.
-Materialism provides no benefit to people, but it does allow for corporations to increase profit which brings in tax dollars for the government.
-Kind of weird that we allow made-up entities to have more priority over us.
-I think we believe we benefit from these industries and institutions, but do we?
-Well, we say, “Businesses create jobs and allow people to have livelihoods.”
-How does it feel to be a Robin Hood who takes from the poor and gives back to the poor?
-The only person who truly benefits the most from any business is the owner.
-And so the value of entrepreneurship is born because not everyone can be a boss.
+The crazy thing about the world is that materialism is only showcased to me as positive.
+I can look at the advertising industry and see how brands manipulate insecurity, hoping people buy things they don’t need.
+Materialism does not benefit people, but it allows corporations to increase profit, which brings in tax dollars for the government.
+Weirdly, I allow made-up entities to have more priority over me.
+I believe I benefit from these industries and institutions, but do I?
+I say, “Businesses create jobs and allow people livelihoods.”
+How does it feel to be a Robin Hood who takes from the poor and gives back to people experiencing poverty?
+The owner is the only person who benefits most from any business.
+Therefore, the value of entrepreneurship is born because not everyone can be a boss.

 Conflict of Interest

-What do we say about those who are materialistic and also follow some type of religious doctrine?
-Would we say that they are operating in a conflict of interest?
-It was Jesus who said you can only have one master.
+What about those who are materialistic and follow some religious doctrine?
+Are they operating in a conflict of interest?
+It was Jesus who said I can only have one master.
 One would have to choose between him and the dollar.
-Yet, it seems like we have Christian-believing folk thinking that they are having their cake and eating it too.
+Yet, it seems like I have Christian-believing folk thinking that they are having their cake and eating it, too.
 Why does it feel like the conservative Christian (or maybe it’s people who claim to be) is the worst offender?

-There is a belief that God wants us to have possessions when, in my opinion, God could care less about what you have.
+There is a belief that God wants me to have possessions when, in my opinion, God could care less about what I have.
 Don’t get me wrong.
-I do believe God loves us, but if we believe that love is tied to material gifts, we have a warped definition of love.
-But I guess that’s why we give gifts at Christmas?
-Many Christians believe that their prosperity is a reflection of God’s love for them.
+I believe God loves me, but if I believe love is tied to material gifts, I have a warped definition of love.
+But I guess that’s why I give gifts at Christmas.
+Many Christians believe that their prosperity reflects God’s love for them.
 Does that mean He hates poor people?
-Is that the reason why we drive past the homeless person in disgust?
+Is that the reason why I drive past the homeless person in disgust?

-They believe that they are following the doctrines of Christ but are manipulating those who are supposed to be their brothers and sisters for higher gain.
-Higher gain ordained by God at the cost of His people!?!?
-You can’t have goals to be like God while also praising money.
-Putting “In God We Trust” on paper doesn’t make it divine.
-Especially people living in this contradiction will experience a lower quality of life mixed with conflict and the stress of their choices.
+Some believe that they are following the doctrines of Christ but are manipulating those who are supposed to be their brothers and sisters for higher gain—higher gain ordained by God at the cost of His people!?!?
+I can’t have goals to be like God while also praising money.
+Putting “In God I Trust” on paper doesn’t make it divine.
+People living in this contradiction will experience a lower quality of life mixed with conflict and the stress of their choices.

 Questions and Responses

 Accumulating things doesn’t bring lasting happiness because material possessions are fleeting and don’t address deeper emotional needs.
 While buying something new may provide a temporary boost, the excitement fades quickly.
 True contentment comes from within, through relationships, personal growth, and meaningful experiences, rather than from external objects.
-Materialism often leads to comparisons with others, which can create feelings of inadequacy rather than satisfaction.
+Materialism often leads to comparisons, creating feelings of inadequacy rather than satisfaction.

 Materialism can negatively affect mental health by promoting a constant need to compete and compare oneself with others.
 People who are focused on material gain often experience higher levels of stress, anxiety, and depression.
 This is because their self-worth is tied to external factors, such as wealth or possessions, which are unstable and ever-changing.
 As a result, materialists may feel more insecure and less satisfied with life.